arevindh/pihole-speedtest/README.md

 ---

-This Speedtest Mod is, as the name suggests, a speedtest mod for Pi-hole.
+Test your connection speed directly in the Pi-hole web interface!
 We recommend running speedtests using [Ookla's `speedtest`](https://www.speedtest.net/apps/cli), but will respect your choice to use the potentially less accurate [`speedtest-cli`](https://github.com/sivel/speedtest-cli) if you already have it installed.
 Should one of these fail, the other will be tried.

-> **Notes**
->
+Please keep in mind that:

-> * The more tests you run, the more data will be used.
+* the more tests you run, the more data will be used, and
-> * Any issues about inconsistent or inaccurate results should be directed to the maintainers of whichever speedtest package is installed on your system, not here.
+* any issues about inconsistent or inaccurate results should be directed to the maintainers of whichever speedtest package is installed on your system, not here.

 ## Features